Create a Survey in less than 60 seconds!

 Passives aren’t as interested in your product as you think they are.
 You should avoid sounding neutral to this group of your customers.

 If your message is generic, your passives will ignore it.
-A message that’s not direct and transparent might come off as shallow and insincere.
+A nondirect and transparent statement might come off as shallow and insincere.

 Your passives need to know that you are serious about their concerns and are genuinely interested in solving their problems.

 You need to reach out to them and ask them direct questions that would help you improve their experience with your product or service.
-Ask them how you can help and what they’d like to see in your product or service.
+Ask them how you can help and what they want to see in your product or service.

 Question them about the unique needs they’re looking to solve with your product and how you can better serve those needs.

 Your passives might be using your product out of sheer necessity.
-They could be seldom using your product and using it along with many other alternative solutions in the market.
+They could seldom use your product and use it along with many other alternative solutions in the market.

-Questions like the one above might be taken lightly and totally neglected by your passive customers.
-It would pay to follow up until you get the answers you seek from your passive customers.
+Questions like the one above might be taken lightly and neglected by passive customers.
+It would pay to follow up until you get the answers you seek from your inactive customers.

 Here are some open-ended questions you can ask your passive customers:

-While passives might not seem as important as your detractors, you can gain useful insights from your passives that you can use to improve your product.
+While passives might not seem as crucial as your detractors, you can gain valuable insights from your passives that you can use to improve your product.

-Since your passive customers gave you a score that’s quite close to a promoter’s score, it really shouldn’t take much effort to turn them into promoters.
-Just a small improvement or two might keep a passive from becoming your promoter.
+Since your passive customers gave you a score close to a promoter’s score, it really shouldn’t take much effort to turn them into advocates.
+A slight improvement or two might keep a passive from becoming your promoter.

 For instance, a new feature might be all that they need.
-They might make a feature request to solve their unique problem with your product.
+They might request a feature to solve your product’s unique problem.

-In some cases, you might probably only have to make a minor tweak to an existing feature.
+In some cases, you might only have to make a minor tweak to an existing feature.

 Your NPS passives are vulnerable to better deals from your competitors.
-So you need to be watchful of what your competitors offer to lure your customers away from you.
+So it would help if you watched what your competitors offer to lure your customers away from you.

-You need to analyze your competitors quite frequently and figure out the reasons that might lead to churn.
+You need to analyze your competitors frequently and determine the reasons that might lead to churn.
 Here are some reasons you need to be aware of:

 Your passives think that there’s nothing unique about your offering.
-They think they have nothing to lose if they were to switch to a competitor’s product.
+They believe they have nothing to lose if they switch to a competitor’s product.

-They even think they could probably get more value from other products on the market.
+They even think they could probably get more value from other products.

-You need to show them that your product is different and more valuable than the competing products.
+It would be best to show them your product is different and more valuable than the competing products.

 Here are some ways to do that: